ReyAnthony/RED-Engine/README.md

 # RED-Engine
 C++ Game Engine based on Allegro5

-NOTE : All source code is open-source under GPLv2.
+<b> NOTE : All source code is licenced under GPLv3.
-HOWEVER, any graphical resources/ sound / music made by myself and pushed unto this repository is CC BY-NC-ND.
+HOWEVER, any graphical resources, sound, music made by myself and pushed unto this repository is under CC BY-NC-ND. </b>

 THe engine folders contains the engine and the .hpp files to be used by a game using this engine.
 Please build using the bash files (make.sh and make_lib.sh), the CMake file don't work and is just here to contempt CLion.